 The Last Lovecraft: Relic of Cthulhu is copyrighted.
 It is available on DVD with a director/actors commentary and a couple other extras.
 It has never been released on Blu-ray in the US.

 Screenwriters: Richard Matheson and William F Leicester

-Other titles: L’ultimo Uomo Della Terra
+Alternate titles: L’ultimo Uomo Della Terra

-Our Review: The Last Man on Earth
+Our review: The Last Man on Earth